rdforte/competitive-programming/LeetCode/Medium/2707-extra-characters-in-a-string/notes.md

 - EET
 - LEET - I have a match now what?

-Ive used 4 characts here and my starting position is L right through to T. So i can negate all those characters used and say that at index 4 I've used as many characters as the index before letter T which is 0.
+Ive used 4 characts here and my starting position is L right through to T. So i can negate all those characters used and say that at index 4 I've used as many characters as the index before letter L which is 0.

 I can then repeat this process for longer strings and substrings.